Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 * A fututre feature that i would like to add is probably somesort of leaderboard with the best times taken to complete the game aswell as amount of moves taken, that way players will feel more motivated to play and carry on to compete with the top spot

 * Another future feature that i would also like to implement is different types of games to the sight (not just a memory game) so that if the user feels they wnat a differnt game to play they have the option there to keep them even more engaged with the site

+* Another future feature that would be a good feature is to apply a countdown timer when the user starts the game as this would apply the user a slight sense of pressure to complete the game before the countdown ends making them feel more engaged into the game

 ## Typography and color scheme